aws-samples/aws-modernization-with-trendmicro-aspera/content/15_Aspera_Setup/create-s3-node.md

 ---

 **7.** Attached the Aspera policy to the Aspera role.
+- Back on the Role Creation page, click the refresh button next to Create Policy
 - Search for the policy by name: ```aspera-s3-policy```
 - Check the box to select.
 - Click **Next**.